akshat2708/bulk-renamer/README.md

-Bulk renamer helps to  rename all the files name in particular folder with your given name at one time.
+Bulk renamer helps to  rename all the files name in particular folder with your given name at one time using NodeJS